KushajveerSingh/personal-website/docs/internal/projects.md

 -   Create a tool similar to [csper](https://csper.io/) to track/report CSP violations, and suggestions on resolving.
 -   Option to add HTML head tags to resolve the issue.
 -   Option to add HTTP headers to resolve the issue.

+## Coding Live Documentation Viewer

+-   When writing say Rust, depending on where cursor is, show the official documentation for that thing in a browser window.
+As you type, the page keeps getting updated.
+-   For this to work, offline documentation would work best.
+And for navigation using URL (file path) would be best.
+-   In addition show custom user documentation, which can include like performance characteristics of each thing, accessibility, security, usage examples, best practices.
+-   Another pane can show the piece of code at different compiler stages.

+---

 ## Reorganize